Adithyasajeev22/EDA-ML-DL-Projects/README.md

 # 🚀 EDA • Machine Learning • Deep Learning Projects

-Welcome to my collection of **End-to-End AI Projects** built using **Exploratory Data Analysis (EDA), Machine Learning, and Deep Learning**.
+Welcome to my collection of End-to-End AI Projects built using Exploratory Data Analysis (EDA), Machine Learning, and Deep Learning.
 These projects demonstrate the complete workflow from data preprocessing and visualization to model development and evaluation.

 ---